TOLANY-LANNIE/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Simple Tic-Tac-Toe to familiarize myself with JavaScript
+Simple Tic-Tac-Toe to familiarize myself with CSS